yemikudaisi/coderchatclient/README.md

 If you have found a bug or if you have a feature request, please report them at this repository issues section.

+## Status (Discontinued)

+This project has been discontinued in favour of a an XMPP [client](https://github.com/yemikudaisi/codechat-client) that implemts the the CodeChat protocol as an extension.

 ## Author

 [Yemi Kudaisi](https://github.com/yemikudaisi)